Parameters of CCD/CMOS detectors for Neutron or X-ray Imaging

 Detect+Lens

-• A Lens aperture of f/1.0 transmits x2 as much light as an aperture of f/1.4
+• A Lens aperture of f/1.0 transmits x2 as much light as an aperture of f/1.4, so fast lenses have advantages.

 • The Optical path length depends on the required Field-Of-View (FOV), the lens focal length and the detector chip dimensions - see: Qioptiq.

-• The Overall efficiency depends on the ratio of the area of the FOV to the detector, so don't choose a FOV larger than necessary.
+• The Overall efficiency depends on the ratio of the area of the FOV to the area of the detector, so don't choose a FOV larger than necessary.

 • Pixel area is proportional to light collection.
 Combining adjacent small pixels (binning) can be used to emulate large pixels.